The Critical Role of Primary Care Providers in

 clock icon 20-30 Minutes

-In this module, you will learn about disparities in cancer care and clinical trial participation, the rationale for the primary care provider's role in cancer referral, and why cancer treatment trials are a high quality treatment option.
+In this module, you will learn about disparities in cancer care and clinical trial participation, the rationale for your role in cancer treatment referrals, and why cancer treatment trials are a high quality treatment option for many patients.

 Go to Module 1